codingjoe/django-pictures/README.md

 ### external image processing (via CDNs)

-This package is built with growth in mind.
-You can start small and grow big.
+This package is designed to accommodate growth, allowing you to start small and scale up as needed.
-Should you use a CDN, or some other external image processing service, you can you set up can be complete in two simple steps:
+Should you use a CDN, or some other external image processing service, you can set this up in two simple steps:

 1. Override `PICTURES["PROCESSOR"]` to disable the default processing.
 2. Override `PICTURES["PICTURE_CLASS"]` implement any custom behavior.